3elias3rd/ecommerce_agent/README.md

 LLMs are used only for intent and entity extraction.
 All business logic, guardrails, and state transitions run through controlled backend code.
 The LLM cannot trigger actions directly.

 **Rule-based router with LLM fallback**
 Common phrases are matched by fast, free keyword rules.
-The LLM (OpenAI `gpt-4o-mini`) is only called when the rule-based router returns `unknown` — minimising latency and cost while handling natural language gracefully.
+The LLM (`gpt-4o-mini`) is only invoked when the rule-based router returns `unknown` — minimising latency and cost while handling natural language gracefully.
+Both routing paths pass their extracted order ID through the same normalisation function, ensuring canonical `ORD-XXXX` format regardless of what the user typed.

+**Order ID normalisation**
+`extract_order_id()` in `router.py` is the single normalisation point for the whole system.
+It accepts `ORD-2001`, `ORD_2001`, `ORD 2001`, and `ORD2001` (case-insensitive) and always returns `ORD-XXXX`.
+The LLM router imports and reuses this same function so both paths behave identically.

+**Conversational order memory**
+`WorkflowState` stores a `last_mentioned_order_id` field that persists across workflow resets.
+When a user says "cancel that" or "refund it" after a previous lookup, the agent resolves the order ID from context rather than prompting again.
+This field survives `clear_state()` deliberately — workflow state is reset after each action, but conversational context is not.

 **Redis state with in-memory fallback**
 Multi-turn conversations require persistent context.
-Redis handles this with a 1-hour TTL per session.
+Redis handles this with a configurable TTL per session.
 If Redis is unavailable, the app falls back to in-memory state and logs a warning — no crash, no data loss for active sessions.

+**Flat env var credentials**
+User credentials are stored as individual `AUTH_USER_N` / `AUTH_PASS_N` pairs rather than a JSON blob.
+This avoids `$` character mangling that occurs when bcrypt hashes are embedded in JSON strings on deployment platforms such as Koyeb.

 **Separation of concerns**
 Routing, orchestration, business logic, and persistence are kept in separate layers.
-This makes the system testable, observable, and easy to extend.
+This makes the system testable, observable, and easy to extend without cross-layer side effects.

 **Structured logging**
-Every significant event — intent routing, tool calls, guardrail triggers, state transitions, Redis operations — is logged in a consistent `KEY=value` format, making logs grep-friendly and easy to pipe into external tooling.
+Every significant event — intent routing, tool calls, guardrail triggers, state transitions, Redis operations — is logged in a consistent `LAYER | user_id=X | key=value` format across all modules. `WARNING` is used for guardrail blocks and fallbacks; `INFO` for normal flow.
+Every log line includes `user_id` so concurrent sessions can be traced independently.

+**Frontend order card updates**
+After a successful cancel or refund, the sidebar order card status updates in-place with a brief highlight animation.
+The update only fires when `action_taken` is `cancel_order` or `request_refund` and `action_result` is `completed` — preventing lookup responses from incorrectly updating card status.

 ---

 ## Limitations & Future Improvements

 **Current limitations:**
-- No conversation history — each message is stateless beyond the workflow fields
+- No conversation history beyond workflow fields and last mentioned order
 - Auth users are env-var based — no self-service registration
-- Rule-based router relies on keyword matching and may miss edge cases
 - No analytics or metrics dashboard

 **Planned improvements:**